Estate Planning Attorney in Massachusetts

 Your animal companion provides stress relief, companionship, and unconditional love.
 Many people recognize the many important ways that a pet can enrich their life.
 When you do adopt a pet, however, you are taking on the responsibility of caring for that animal for the life of the animal.
 Unfortunately, the unexpected could happen and you could get sick, injured, or even pass away.
 If you pass away before your pet or if tragedy strikes your home, you can still make sure that your animal is cared for.

 You can do this by getting help with pet planning from The Law Offices of James A. Miller, P.C.
 Our legal team provides assistance to clients in Worcester and Burlington, MA as well as in surrounding areas.
-We understand how important it is to you to keep your commitment to provide a safe for home for your animal no matter what happens, and we will work with you to create a comprehensive plan to ensure your animal is cared for always.
+We understand how important it is to you to keep your commitment to providing a safe home for your animal no matter what happens, and we will work with you to create a comprehensive plan to ensure your animal is cared for always.
 Give us a call today at 866-417-4566 to learn about the pet planning process and to get answers to questions including:

 - When is pet planning important?